 - IMT 570* Analytic Methods for Information Professionals (Full-Time: autumn, 1st year; Mid-Career: spring, 1st year)

-- IMT 580* Management and Strategic Leadership (autumn, 1st year)
+- IMT 580* Management of Information Organizations (autumn, 1st year)

 - IMT 590 Fieldwork in Information Management (Internship) (summer after 1st year and later)